Prof Yang Chenying

 With Ukraine being a major “breadbasket”, one of the most notable impacts of the war is the disruption to its agricultural export industry, which has sent ripple effects across global food supply chains.
 But the problem doesn’t end there.

-“What many might not be aware of is that Ukraine is also a major exporter of automobile parts,” says Yang Chenying, Assistant Professor of Economics, Singapore Management University (SMU).
+“What many might not be aware of is that Ukraine is also a major exporter of automobile parts,” says Yang Chenying, Assistant Professor.

 In particular, Ukraine specialises in producing the wire harness, with its exports accounting for seven percent of the product in the European Union.
 Due to the war, major European carmakers including BMW, Porsche and Volkswagen are now facing supply chain issues.